ellieyhyang/wikiPageClassification/README.md

 ## Dataset

-Both training and testing data are *.txt* files, within which each line is a single document in a pseud0 XML format.
+Both training and testing data are *.txt* files, within which each line is a single document in a pseudo XML format.

 ## Model Training